Why do women go for men with confidence?

 Confidence Versus Arrogance

-It’s important to differentiate between genuine confidence and arrogance.
+It’s essential to differentiate between genuine confidence and arrogance.
 Confidence is knowing one’s value without belittling others, whereas arrogance can involve putting others down to elevate oneself.
 Women are generally attracted to the former as it indicates maturity and self-respect.

 The attraction to men with confidence is multi-faceted, rooted in psychological health, evolutionary advantages, and sociocultural influences.
 Confidence suggests a suite of desirable attributes including reliability, security, and capability, all of which are key in a potential mate.
 While the expressions and implications of confidence have evolved over time, its core value in a partner remains undiminished, continuing to play a crucial role in the dynamics of attraction and mate selection.